 What made Playacar Beach one of the best beaches in Playa del Carmen is that it actually had lots of seashells in the sand for our kids to pick up.
 Our daughter loved finding seashells so much she filled one of her sand buckets full.
 None of the other public Playa del Carmen beaches had anything more than an isolated shell here or there.

 Also worth noting, despite not being in front of a hotel, this Playa del Carmen public beach was being cleaned by a clean-up crew.
-I imagine the Playacar homeowners pay for this service, so I certainly appreciated it!
+I imagine the Playacar homeowners pay for this service, so we certainly appreciated it!

 Playacar Beach Access